yugabyte/yugabyte-db/docs/content/preview/explore/linear-scalability/_index.md

   Horizontal scaling is the process of [adding more nodes](./node-addition/) to a distributed database to handle increased load and data.
 Horizontal scaling is the most common scaling model in YugabyteDB, and has several advantages, including:

-  - **Improved performance** - More nodes can process requests in parallel, reducing response times.
+  - Improved performance - More nodes can process requests in parallel, reducing response times.
+[Reads](./scaling-reads/), [writes](./scaling-writes/), and [transactions](./scaling-transactions/) scale linearly as you add nodes.
-  - **Cost-effectiveness** - You can use commodity hardware, which is generally less expensive than high-end servers.
+  - Cost-effectiveness - You can use commodity hardware, which is generally less expensive than high-end servers.
-  - **Elastic scaling** - You can add new nodes as needed to accommodate growth or scale-out temporarily to handle high traffic for special events such as Black Friday shopping or a major news outbreak.
-After the event, you can reduce the size of the cluster (*scale in*) by draining all the data from some of the nodes (or Kubernetes pods) and removing them from the universe.
+  - Elastic scaling - You can add new nodes as needed to accommodate growth or scale-out temporarily to handle high traffic for special events such as Black Friday shopping or a major news outbreak.
+After the event, you can reduce the size of the cluster (*scale in*) by draining all the data from some of the nodes (or Kubernetes pods) and removing them from the cluster.
-  - **Limitless scalability** - There's no practical limit to the number of servers you can add.
+  - Limitless scalability - There's no practical limit to the number of servers you can add.
-  - **Less disruptive** - You don't need to move your application, and only need to move a portion of your data when you add a node.
+  - Less disruptive - You don't need to move your application, and only need to move a portion of your data when you add a node.

   Horizontal scaling is also the most practical way to expand to new regions.

 YugabyteDB supports both vertical and horizontal scaling.
-Because YugabyteDB is distributed, scaling is operationally straightforward, performed without any service disruption, and with horizontal scaling, [reads](./scaling-reads/), [writes](./scaling-writes/), and [transactions](./scaling-transactions/) scale linearly.
+Because YugabyteDB is distributed, scaling is operationally straightforward and performed without any service disruption.

+Depending on your application needs and budget constraints, you can use a combination of both horizontal and vertical scaling to achieve the desired performance and scalability goals.
 The following table lists the pros and cons of horizontal and vertical scaling of a YugabyteDB cluster.

 |                         |                           Horizontal Scaling/Scale out                            |                                Vertical Scaling/Scale up                                |
 | ----------------------- | --------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------- |